 Do You Have The Discipline For Excellence (Part 2)?

-In my last post I mentioned the first of a three-step process for achieving sustainable excellence: Your individual, team or organizational goal plan is the process of excellence.
-It is the roadmap and guide for accomplishing the ultimate vision.
+In my last post I described the first of a three-step process for achieving sustainable excellence: Your individual, team, relationship, or organizational goal plan is the process you follow to achieve sustainable excellence.
+It is the roadmap and guide for accomplishing your ultimate vision.
 The second step is discipline.
-Simply said, did you honor the commitments to yourself, team or organization in order to achieve the long term vision?
+Simply said, did you honor the commitments you made to yourself, team, relationship, or organization in order to achieve the long term vision?

-As mentioned last week, your goal plan includes an ultimate vision broken down into long-term, intermediate, short-term and daily/weekly goals.
-Developing the ultimate vision and goal plan is an involved process but it’s only the beginning of the journey.
-When the timelines for initial short-term (less than six months) goals have been reached, determine whether they have been achieved.
-Often, one or more of the short-term goals have not been achieved.
+In review, your goal plan includes an ultimate vision broken down into long-term, intermediate, short-term, and daily/weekly goals.
+Developing the ultimate vision and goal plan is an involved process, but it’s only the beginning of the journey.
+When the timelines for initial short-term (less than six months) goals have been reached, determine whether the goals have been achieved.
+Most often, one or more of the short-term goals have not been achieved.
 If this is the case, turn to the daily and weekly goals.
-They are the discipline component of sustainable excellence.
+They represent the discipline component of sustainable excellence.

 Next, we’ll take a look at the final component of the sustainable excellence equation – focus.
 Stay tuned!